Darrel Ray: Education

 In 1972, Ray earned a bachelor's degree in sociology/anthropology at Friends University in Wichita, and in 1974 he completed an MA in Church and Community at Scarritt College for Christian Workers in Nashville, Tennessee.
 In 1978 he finished a doctoral program in psychology at Peabody College of Vanderbilt University, earning his Ed.D.

 Professional work

-Ray was very involved in organizational culture and clinical psychology.
-He is the author of two books on team building and was the director of The Institute for Performance Culture.
+Ray became very involved in organizational culture and in clinical psychology.
+He has written two books on team-building and served as the director of The Institute for Performance Culture.
 He also founded Teaming Up, an organizational and team-building coaching program.
-Ray co-authored 2 books with Howard Bronstein which describe how to create and manage self-directed teams.
+Ray co-authored two books with Howard Bronstein which describe how to create and manage self-directed teams.